 “You are the smart human who took the equine in it is your job to take care of the animal and give him/her a great life.”
 Shame on people who throw any animal out in a pasture and never ever check on them to make sure they are healthy.

 Did you know animals get allergies?
 YES!

-1. We pick up the poop out of the paddock twice a day and compost it.
-My husband takes his tractor and moves it away from the paddock to turn into black gold compost takes about a year in the Pacific Northwest.
+1. We pick up the poop out of the paddock, shelter and track (hot wire) twice a day and compost it away from the equine.
+Cover the compost pile with a plastic tarp.

 2. We using Fly Predators since 2007 as they work.